hldohaga/upfnabp/bpupfandnaEng.md

 So has there been a change in intake? test
 A t test is comparing the means of the two samples.
 This first compares the means of sodium in years 1-4 with sodium in years 9-11.
-The second compares the means of Total energy intake in Joules over the same periods.
+*The second compares the means of Total energy intake in Joules over the same periods.
+*The second compares the means of pcnt UPF intake in over the same periods.

 ```
 ##       Var statistic   p.value
 ## 1:     Na     -5.51 4.528e-08
-## 2: TEMJ     -1.48 1.391e-01
+## 2: pcnt_4    -13.09 9.912e-39
 ```
-It seems that the EMJ intake change is not statistically significantat the level of p = 0.05.
+*It seems that the EMJ intake change is not statistically significantat the level of p = 0.05.
+It seems teh mean percentage UPF intake is significantly less.
 The sodium intake change is statistically significant with a p value less than 0.05.